Farming First’s #SDG2countdown

-For each of the five weeks ahead of the U.N.’s High Level Political Forum in New York, Farming First will take an in-depth look at one of the five “targets” within SDG2.
+For each of the five weeks ahead of the U.N.’s High Level Political Forum in New York, Farming First took an in-depth look at one of the five “targets” within SDG2.
 What are the main themes?
 How is the agricultural sector making a difference?
-Our online campaign will culminate at an Agriculture & Food Day being held in New York on 13th July.
+Our online campaign culminated at an Agriculture & Food Day held in New York on 13th July.

-Did you miss our content on SDG2.5 last week?
+Did you miss our previous content on the other SDG2 targets?
 Click below to explore quizzes, infographics & more:

 The agricultural sector is well-placed to contribute to this new “post-2015 “ development agenda given its potential to contribute to increased food security, poverty alleviation and reduced child mortality through better nutrition, among others.

 The SDGs emphasize the importance of agriculture and the need to reinvigorate farming worldwide by supporting farmers, increasing investments in research, technology and market infrastructure and extending knowledge sharing.
 This will catalyse innovation and empower farmers.

 Throughout the SDG process, Farming First is bringing the collective voice of farmers, scientists and businesses working in agriculture to the forefront of the dialogue—while reinforcing the Farming First six key principles to achieving sustainable agriculture.

 Explore our toolkits & infographics on agriculture & the SDGs

 Why is agriculture so important to the Sustainable Development Goals?
 Here’s five reasons:

 - Investments in agriculture have no parallels in other sectors in terms of the potential to promote food security, nutrition, human development and sustainable economic growth.